sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 If you want to view your password, you can click the button with the eye icon on the right.

-Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon.
+As mentioned, KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon.
 We'll go over that below, but for now let's pretend we're simply storing your existing password that you hopefully know by heart (but won't have to for much longer!).

-Once we've filled in this basic information, we'll click the OK button to save these changes to our database.
+Once we've filled in this basic information, we'll click the OK button to create this new entry in our password database.
 We'll now see our new entry in our database.

 ![one little entry](/img/keepassxc/one-entry.png)

 ### Save your Database, and give it a file name

-Now is a great time to save your database for the first time.
+Now would be a great time to save our database for the first time.
 To do this, either click the button with floppy disk icon or go to Database > Save database.
-Choose a name for your database, being sure to keep the <code>.kdbx</code> file extension.
-So "my_passwords.kdbx" is a fine example.
+Choose a file name for your database, being sure to keep the <code>.kdbx</code> file extension. "my_passwords.kdbx" is a fine example.
 Then choose where you want to save your database.

 Remember, your database file will be encrypted, so you don't have to obfuscate the databases name or location.
-That said, there are obviously some security advantages to, say, keeping your database off cloud services like Dropbox or on USB sticks you keep safe.
+That said, there are obviously some security advantages to, say, keeping your database off of cloud services like Dropbox or on USB sticks you keep safe.

 ### Logging in to Reddit